Introduction to Macaulay's function and singularity functions

 Introduction to Macaulay’s function and Singularity functions.

-Macaulay’s function and singularity function are important concepts in mathematical analysis.
-Macaulay’s function is a mathematical tool used to define a piecewise function that combines polynomials with different degrees.
+Macaulay’s function and singularity function are essential concepts in mathematical analysis.
+Macaulay’s function is a mathematical tool that defines a piecewise function that combines polynomials with different degrees.
 On the other hand, the singularity function is a mathematical function commonly used to represent concentrated loads or forces in structural engineering.
-Both of these functions play crucial roles in various areas of mathematics and engineering.
+These functions play crucial roles in various areas of mathematics and engineering.

 What is a step function?